appbaseio/reactivesearch/content/docs/reactivesearch/native/overview/Importing.md

 We recommend adding the following custom analyzers to your Elasticsearch index.
 We will use them when specifying mappings for a `$dataField` to be used for searching.

 The `autosuggest_analyzer` indexes the field by breaking each word into tokens of length [1, 20] always beginning with the first character of the word.
-This allows for fast suggestions retrieval in a [`DataSearch`](/search-components/datasearch.html) or [`CategorySearch`](/search-components/categorysearch.html) UI.
+This allows for fast suggestions retrieval in a [`DataSearch`](/docs/reactivesearch/native/components/DataSearch/) UI.

 > **Note**
 >